 The Wonderland Trail has eighteen trailside wilderness camps and three non-wilderness camps.
 NOT ALL CAMPS HAVE GROUP SITES.
 Parties with 6-12 people will need a camp that has a group site.
 There is no wilderness or non-wilderness camping at Longmire.
-Hiking from Longmire in a clockwise direction, WT camps are:

 * denotes non-wilderness campground

-There are two wilderness camps on the Alternate Route of the Wonderland Trail through Spray Park.
+There are two wilderness camps on the alternate route of the Wonderland Trail through Spray Park.
 They are: